-Since the commencement of our operations in 2015, we have devoted substantially all our resources to performing research and development activities in support of our product development efforts, hiring personnel, raising capital to support and expand such activities and providing general and administrative support for these operations.
+Since the commencement of our operations in 2015, we have devoted substantially all of our resources to performing research and development activities in support of our product development efforts, hiring personnel, raising capital to support and expand such activities and providing general and administrative support for these operations.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations to date primarily from the issuance and sale of convertible preferred stock and from public offerings of common stock and pre-funded warrants to purchase common stock as described below.
+We have funded our operations to date primarily from the issuance and sale of convertible preferred stock, from public offerings of common stock and prefunded warrants to purchase common stock as described below, and debt.
 We acquired exclusive worldwide rights to KZR-616 and an accompanying library of similar molecules pursuant to a license agreement, or the Onyx License Agreement, with Onyx Therapeutics, Inc., or Onyx, a wholly owned subsidiary of Amgen, Inc. in June 2015.
 Patent coverage for KZR-616 extends to at least 2034.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates and programs.
-Our net losses were \$41.7 million, \$35.1 million and \$23.2 million for the years ended December 31, 2020, 2019 and 2018, respectively, and we expect to continue to incur significant losses for the foreseeable future.
-As of December 31, 2020, we had an accumulated deficit of \$126.0 million.
+Our net losses were \$54.6 million, \$41.7 million and \$35.1 million for the years ended

+December 31, 2021, 2020 and 2019, respectively, and we expect to continue to incur significant losses for the foreseeable future.
+As of December 31, 2021, we had an accumulated deficit of \$180.7 million.
 We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on discovering, completing the necessary development, obtaining regulatory approval and preparing for potential commercialization of our product candidates.